Kernel VICReg for Self-Supervised Learning in Reproducing Kernel Hilbert Space: Experimental Results

 Kernel VICReg with a linear kernel improves upon this, producing tighter and more separated clusters, indicating that even without explicit nonlinearity in the kernel, RKHS-based decorrelation provides better structure.
 However, the most striking improvement appears with the Laplacian kernel: clusters become nearly circular and uniformly spaced, exhibiting strong isometry.
 This implies that the Laplacian-induced RKHS preserves pairwise relations and local structure more effectively, leading to embeddings with more consistent intra-class variance and improved inter-class margins.

-These qualitative findings are reflected in quantitative performance.
-As shown earlier in Table~\ref{tab:large_scale}, Kernel VICReg maintains stable and competitive accuracy across both large-scale (ImageNet100) and small-scale (TinyImageNet) benchmarks.
+{ These visualizations are qualitative; quantitative comparisons are provided by the linear-probe and transfer results in Tables~\ref{tab:large_scale} and \ref{tab:transfer}.} As shown earlier in Table~\ref{tab:large_scale}, Kernel VICReg maintains stable and competitive accuracy across both large-scale (ImageNet100) and small-scale (TinyImageNet) benchmarks.
 Notably, VICReg collapses on TinyImageNet, consistent with its known sensitivity to datasets exhibiting high intra-class variance or insufficient regularization.
-In contrast, kernelized versions—especially with Laplacian and rational quadratic kernels—perform robustly, demonstrating the benefits of nonlinear geometric alignment in RKHS.
+In contrast, kernelized versions (especially with Laplacian and rational quadratic kernels) perform robustly, demonstrating the benefits of nonlinear geometric alignment in RKHS.

+{We further analyze robustness sensitivity to kernel hyperparameters.
+Figure~\ref{fig:robustness_poly} shows that polynomial kernels can be highly sensitive to $(d,c_0)$ under distribution shifts, while Figure~\ref{fig:robustness_rbf_gamma} demonstrates that RBF performance is non-monotonic in the bandwidth parameter~$\gamma$.}

 Furthermore, the results in Table~\ref{tab:transfer} highlight the generalization strength of kernel-based methods in transfer learning.
 Embeddings trained on CIFAR-10 and evaluated on STL-10 show that the RQ and Laplacian kernels outperform VICReg and even the linear kernel variant.
 These findings support the hypothesis that kernel-induced representations better capture underlying data manifolds, resulting in improved performance on downstream tasks with distributional shifts.